Visual Identity

 Lion – the symbol of pride, manliness, strength and courage used widely in the classical heraldry of Europe.
 Of all animals, in heraldry, lion is the one that is most frequently used.

 Motto – NON SCHOLAE SED VITAE DISCIMUS.
-Translated from Latin – WE DO NOT STUDY FOR SCHOOL, BUT FOR LIFE.
+Translated from Latin – BUSINESS MINDSET IN EVERY PROGRAM.